ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 ## Part 1.1

-When presenting the workshop, ensure you generate tests for every cases.
+When doing this part of the workshop, ensure you generate tests for every cases.
 Even if you have a 100% code converage, there might still be things that aren't being tested.

 In this section, we will be testing the Pawn, Queen and Rook.